When you struggle with depression, anxiety and panic attacks leaving the house can feel like standing before a firing squad.

 A family friend introduced me to Bach Rescue Remedy after struggling with her own mental health.
 I’d never heard of Rescue Remedy before but fast-forward 3 years and I have 5 bottles in all my different bags.

-There are so many different remedy’s that help in different ways but my favorite is the comfort and reassure dropper.
-I will say, it has a very strong bitter taste and little sixteen year old me took awhile to get used to the taste but it is honestly worth it.
-If your not good with strong, bitter flavors then I recommend trying the comfort and reassure spray.
+There are so many different remedies that help in different ways but my favorite is the comfort and reassure dropper.
+I will say, it has a very strong bitter taste, and little sixteen years old me took a while to get used to the taste but it is honestly worth it.
+If you are not good with strong, bitter flavors then I recommend trying the comfort and reassure spray.

 Bach Rescue Remedy has enabled me to become more relaxed and when I can feel a wave of panic coming on, I take 4 of the drops and it eases the feelings.
 If you haven’t tried Rescue Remedy before, check it out here.